 Technology in the 21st Century is an essential resource to support learning and teaching, as well as playing an important role in the everyday lives of children and adults.
 Consequently, schools need to build in the use of these technologies in order to arm our young people with the skills to access life-long learning and employment.

 Whilst exciting and beneficial both in and out of the context of education, much ICT, particularly web-based resources, are not consistently policed.
 All users need to be aware of the range of risks associated with the use of these Internet technologies.
 As such, we work with our pupils to enable them to understand the dangers and keep themselves safe and legal in and beyond the classroom.

 As part of our computing and PSHE curriculum we have half termly sessions covering e-safety.
 This is vital in making sure that all children know what they can do if they ever feel unsafe or unsure about something they have seen or heard online.
 We know that children, even at younger ages, have access social media or play internet-connected games, which can open children to a risk of being targeted and/or bullied.
-Therefore for parents, we hold regularly e-safety sessions and in Key Stage 2, we work with our local PCSO (Police Community Support Officer) on delivering workshops.
+Therefore for parents, we hold regularly e-safety sessions and in Key Stage 2, we work with different agencies on delivering workshops.

 Guides and Conversation Starters for Parents

 Remember please make sure that you are not placing your child at risk by allowing them to use sites or apps that are age restricted.
 We advise parents that children should use technology in a safe, supervised manner and this page includes the SMART e-safety rules to use at home.

 - 13 years or older: Twitter, Facebook, Instagram, Pinterest, Tumblr, Snapchat